 Stick Sandwich Definition

-The stick sandwich pattern can occur in both bull and bear markets.
-The stick sandwich pattern consists of three candlesticks, where one candlestick has an opposite colored candlestick on both sides.
+The stick sandwich candlestick pattern can occur in both bull and bear markets or intraday.
+The pattern consists of three candlesticks, where one candlestick has an opposite-colored candlestick on both sides.
 The closing prices of the two candlesticks that surround the opposite colored candlestick must be same.

 Bearish Stick Sandwich Charting Example

 The bearish stick sandwich is a rare candlestick pattern.
 Despite its name, it isn’t a bearish pattern.
 It simply means the bearish engulfing candle gets sandwiched.